ChanelZM/performance-matters/AUDIT.md

 ![before changing the css](https://github.com/ChanelZM/performance-matters/blob/feature/js/auditimg/afterpicture.png)

 ### What I did
 First I changed the link to bootstrap.css to an external bootstrap.css on CDN.
 Then I merged fonts.css and docs.css.
-The last stap was minifying the css.
+Then I had to minify the css.
 I did that with [CSS Compressor](http://csscompressor.com/).

 ###### The code
 ```html